 For different gaseous emissions, different types of wet scrubbers are installed by the companies which effectively controls the air pollution by removing particles and gases from industrial exhaust streams.
 It operates by introducing the dirty gas stream with a scrubbing liquid – typically water.

+Life Cycle Assessment (LCA) data for Epoxy Resin